 As Challenge Lead at the Amsterdam Economic Board, Jeroen Maas is focused on developing the region’s AI health ecosystem into a world-class hub by connecting the most relevant local players in academia, industry and government.
 The challenges remain daunting, yet Maas maintains his enthusiasm and sense of humour.
 In this interview he discusses the sector – and what data science and AI innovators will need to break out of the pack in the coming years.

 The Amsterdam Area is aiming to extend the average healthy lifespan of citizens by two years by 2025 – the 750th anniversary of the founding of the city.
 That’s quite the birthday present.
-Can you explain how big data and AI are going to play a role in this – and the role of yourself and the Amsterdam Economic Board?
+Can you explain how big data and AI are going to play a role in this – and the role of yourself and the Amsterdam Economic Board (the Board)?

 “For us, it all started five years ago, when the Amsterdam Economic Board decided to focus on health and began identifying our region’s strengths.
-We found several powerhouses: one in AI and the other in data science – plus another in medical research and applications.
+We found several powerhouses: one in AI and data science and the other in medical research and applications.
 This was at the time Google was promising contact lenses that could measure insulin levels – which incidentally never made it to market.
-But as a result, every self-respecting country was jumping on data and health.
+But as a result, every self-respecting company and country was jumping on data and health.
 And we saw that the Amsterdam region had lots of opportunities.”

-“The white coats and the black turtlenecks were simply not talking to each other, and they really needed to talk.”
+“The white coats and the black turtlenecks were not talking much, and they really needed to talk.”